 This post is a companion to another Good Life.
 Better. post that was similarly named, but which made the opposite argument (i.e., that being single is a good thing when it comes to retirement planning).

 Which is correct?
 They both are.
 The points made in Being Single is an Asset When Saving for Retirement are all valid, but they require single women to take control of their financial lives.
 And that’s not easy.

 I know because while I did some thing right in my 20s and 30s, I did a lot of things wrong.
 I let life happen to me instead of happening to it.

 This changed in 2016 when I started focusing in on what the rest of my life would look like, and what my legacy would be.
 Doing this led me to create a new plan for my future that I began implementing in January of 2017.
 It led me to take control.

 For me, 2017 was a year of transformation, not just when it came to my money but also my health and even my career.
-I paid off over $43,000 in debt, lost over 30 pounds and said yes to a job opportunity that allowed me to gain new skills.
+I paid off over $43,000 in debt, lost some weight, and said yes to a job opportunity that allowed me to gain new skills.

 You can start improving your life too—there is no magic formula or secret sauce.
-You may not be able to make as much progress in a year’s time as I did but I can’t believe you won’t make at least some measurable improvement in your life by being intentional with your spending and your saving.
+You may not be able to change everything you would like to but I can’t believe you won’t make at least some measurable improvement in your life by being intentional with your spending and your saving.